Trebek: Butterflies, bull bats and barred owls

 Expect to hear Great Horned Owl, Barred Owl, Eastern Screech Owl, Chuck-will’s Widow, Eastern Whippoorwill, and Common Nighthawk.
 If we’re lucky, we might catch sight of one or two of these birds.

-Bring water and a snack if you wish.
-We will be out until 10:30 PM or so.
+Bring a comfortable lawn chair, water and a snack if you wish.
+Mosquito repellent might also come in handy.
+We will be out until 10:00 PM or so.

 It’s going to be fun!
 We hope to see you on Saturday, 19 June 2021.